 Puncture Resistance (PR)

-- Steel plate: very robust and usually stiffer.
+- Steel plate: very robust, but usually stiffer underfoot.

-- Textile plate: lighter and more flexible while still puncture rated.
+- Textile plate: lighter and often more flexible while still puncture rated.

 Metatarsal Protection (Mt)

-- Internal met guards: cleaner profile and less snagging.
+- Internal met guards: lower-profile fit with less snagging.

-- External met guards: maximum coverage with a bulkier build.
+- External met guards: more coverage with a bulkier build.

 Toe Caps: Steel vs. Alloy vs. Composite

-If you’re deciding between safety toe types, start here: what a composite toe is (and when it makes sense).
+If you are deciding between safety toe types, start with our plain-English guide to what a composite toe is and when it makes sense.

 Steel